ryusterakiba/ryusterakiba.github.io/_pages/about.md

 <p align="justify">

 I love math and using it to understand the motion of fluids.
 I did my undergraduate at UC Berkeley in applied mathematics with a goal to use that math for physical oceanography.
 Outside of academics I love eating food, cooking, and baking.
-Favorite dish has always been okonomiyaki　お好み焼き, a Japanese savory pancake whose ingredients are very loosely defined (hence okonomi お好み, "whatever you like").
-In my patissier career have gotten my macarons to a decent level.

 </p>